-Neither our firm nor our financial professionals have any legal or disciplinary history.
-Visit www.investor.gov/CRS for a free and simple search tool to research us and our financial professionals.
+No. Visit www.investor.gov/CRS for a free and simple search tool to research us and our financial professionals.

 Conversation Starter.
-We encourage you to ask your financial professional:

-As a financial professional, do you have any disciplinary history?
+We encourage you to ask your financial professional: As a financial professional, do you have any disciplinary history?
 For what type of conduct?